 “I believe that it is possible to get to peace,” Joly said.
 “I believe that we’re in a moment where we need to save lives.”

-On Friday, Canada began helping reserve hundreds of seats for Canadian citizens on the few commercial flights still available out of Beirut to Istanbul, after many carriers cancelled their service in and out Lebanon.
+On Friday, the federal government began helping reserve hundreds of seats for Canadian citizens on the few commercial flights still available out of Beirut to Istanbul, after many airlines cancelled their service in and out of Lebanon.

 “If you are offered a seat, please take it.
 It is time to leave now,” she said.
 “I know it’s a tough choice.
 I know that the situation is extremely difficult, but my priority is your security.”